 At the time of writing, Cuba is still enforcing a 10% tax on US dollars that are changed into CUCs.
-Cuba has recently signaled that they will be doing away with this exchange tax, which is great news for American travelers.
-But as of today, this tax is still in place.
+In March 2016, Cuba signaled that they will be doing away with this exchange tax, which is great news for American travelers.
+But as of our last update to this article (Feb 2017), the 10% tax on US dollars is still in place.

 This means if you are changing $1,000 USD, you’ll be forfeiting $100 to the Cuban government to make this exchange.
 Instead convert your money to Euros or British Pounds before going to Cuba.
 Then once in Cuba, exchange that currency for CUCs.
 This Cuba travel tip saved us nearly $200 during our two-week trip around the island.

 You Must Bring Cash, Not Plastic

 American-based credit cards and ATM cards will not work on the island.
 So unless you have a foreign bank account, you must bring with you any and all the cash you anticipate spending.
 Even if you do have a non-US based bank account, it is still wise to bring cash.
 ATM machines are very far and few in Cuba.
 If you do find an ATM machine, it is not guaranteed that it will play nicely with your particular card.
 And credit cards are accepted virtually nowhere.
 This is a cash economy, so be prepared and bring lots of it to exchange.

 Where and How to Exchange Money in Cuba

 When exchanging money in Cuba, there are a few rules you need to follow.
 Be sure to bring your passport with you to the currency exchange place.
 If you don’t have this vital document, they will not complete your transaction.